Modapto/production-knowledge-base/README.md

 * The users selects **Create a new index** , and creates an index with the name **orders_test**

--The user populates the index with some test data by either the Kibana UI, or through the terminal:
+* The user populates the index with some test data by either the Kibana UI, or through the terminal:
 ### Kibana UI:
-*Click on console on the bottom of the screen.
+* Click on console on the bottom of the screen.
-*In the environment, please type the following and click the play button (on the right of the POST request) to sent the following request:
+* In the environment, please type the following and click the play button (on the right of the POST request) to sent the following request:
 ```sh
 POST /orders_test/_doc
 {